LOFOTEN’S MOST SCENIC BEACHES

 Kvalvika is the most popular though smallest of the three beaches and reached after a fairly easy 45 minute – 1 hour hike.
 At high tide the beach is separated into two parts, the larger right side and a smaller beach on the left, beyond the rocks.
 Set deep in a broad bay, a ring of high mountains surround Kvalvika.

 The best views of Kvalvika are not from the beach itself, but rather from the slopes of Ryten, the 500 meter high mountain that towers over the right side of the beach.
-Kvalvika also makes a wonderful location for a night or two of camping, with plenty of places to pitch a tent on the flat grassy dunes at the back of the beach.
+Kvalvika also makes a wonderful location for a night or two of camping, with plenty of places to pitch a tent on the flat grassy dunes at the back of the beach – though it is a popular place these days, so don’t expect to be alone.

 From any location on Lofoten, take the E10 to Fredvang.
 After leaving the E10 and crossing the twin bridges, turn left into Fredvang and continue along the road through the village.
 After approximately 3 km (from the turn) you will see a red boat shed on the left near the water.
 Immediately past this is a paved parking turnout large enough for 7-8 cars.
 Park here.

-Directly across from the parking area you will see a trail heading into the bushes and up the hill.
-There are several entrance points, but they all merge together at some point.
-The beginning of the trail is moderately boggy as it heads through the mountain birch and up the hill.
+Directly across from the parking area you will see stone steps heading up the hill.
+A new wooden walkway has been build to avoid the previously boggy sections at the start of the trail.
 After 10-15 minutes you will be mostly clear of the trees and head towards the center of the pass.
 Elevation gain is gentle here as the path takes you between the two mountains.
 After about 30-40 minutes you will reach the top of the pass and begin the decent to the beach.
 Here the trail gets steep and rocky in places, and quite slippery if wet.
 Continue down towards the beach if you can see, or towards the sound of waves if you’re in the clouds.
 About 1 hour after leaving the car park you should be arriving at the flat, grassy dunes at the back of the beach.

 Total distance: about 2 km